karthenjamin/data_recipes/README.md

 # How to Install Docker

+## Windows

+If you are using a Windows machine, we recommend that you install the Docker Toolbox Application.
+To install, follow these steps:

+1. Click this link to download Docker Toolbox for Windows: [Docker Toolbox Windows Download](asdfasdf)

 ## Mac

 If you have a mac, there are two possible versions of docker you may need.
 The need for different versions of docker depend on whether your Mac has virtualization capibilities.
 In order to check whether your Mac has virtualization, run the following in your terminal: